edsoncamargo/poc-cypress-cucumber/README.md

     npm run cypress:web
 ```

+## Continuous Integration

 ## Contribution
+This project includes a GitHub Actions workflow to automatically run Cypress E2E tests.
+The configuration file is located at .github/workflows/cypress-tests.yml.
+The workflow is triggered on pushes and pull requests to the main branch.

 You are welcome to contribute to the development of this project.
 If you find bugs, wish to add new features, or improve usability, feel free to open an issue or submit a pull request.